Inqbus/rpi_widgets/README.md

 Welcome to inqbus.rpi.widgets!
 ==============================

-inqbus.rpi.widgets (IRW) is a basic framework for extensible GUI systems for the RaspberryPi or other systems with small displays.
+inqbus.rpi.widgets (IRW) is a framework for extensible GUI systems for the RaspberryPi or other systems with small displays.
 But there are virtually no limits to extend or shape IRW.

 **This is a work in progress!
 Please do not use this for production.**

 IRW has the some neat features:

- * It is quite extensible due to its component_design.
+ * It is quite extensible due to its component_design based on the Zope Component Architecture.

 ![plot](../master/doc/source/diagram_input.png)